Lapse candidature

 What is the process?

-- You will be contacted via your University email account 12 weeks before your expected thesis submission date, with a link to your online progress review form.
+- You will be contacted via your university email account 12 weeks before your expected thesis submission date, with a link to your online progress review form.

 - Your advisory committee, including your supervisors will review your form and any attached documents before the scheduled meeting.